observIQ/bindplane-agent/exporter/chronicleexporter/README.md

 Besides the default endpoint, there are also regional endpoints that can be used [here](https://cloud.google.com/chronicle/docs/reference/ingestion-api#regional_endpoints).

 For additional information on accessing Chronicle, see the [Chronicle documentation](https://cloud.google.com/chronicle/docs/reference/ingestion-api#getting_api_authentication_credentials).

+## Log Batch Creation Request Limits

+`batch_log_count_limit_grpc`, `batch_request_size_limit_grpc`, `batch_log_count_limit_http`, `batch_request_size_limit_http` are all used for ensuring log batch creation requests don't exceed Chronicle's backend limits - the former two for Chronicle's gRPC endpoint, and the latter two for Chronicle's HTTP endpoint.
+If a request either exceeds the configured size limit or contains more logs than the configured log count limit, the request will be split into multiple requests that adhere to these limits, with each request containing a subset of the logs contained in the original request.
+Any single logs that result in the request exceeding the size limit will be dropped.

 ## Example Configuration